KevinKulp/ng-blog/README.md

 By using the nx command instead of ng, we're able to take advantage of some additional capabilities that nx offers including an improved chaching mechanism.

+The client and api can be started in parallel by running `nx run-many --all --target=serve`

 ## Client
 The client can be started by running `nx serve ng-blog`